 Convolutional Neural Networks for Image Correction

-Convolutional neural networks (CNNs) are a class of artificial neural networks that has become a standard approach for many image and video recognition tasks.
+Convolutional neural networks (CNNs) are a class of artificial neural networks that has become a standard approach for many image/video recognition tasks.
 In this talk, Neil will show a different take on CNNs, where it is applied to an image correction problem.
 Given a distorted image (e.g. skewed, perspectively distorted, misaligned), the goal is to produce a corrected image.
-This talk is based on a peer-reviewed research article that I have written.
-The talk is expected to cover theoretical concepts on the image formation model and our proposed method of using multiple CNNs, trained to rectify/correct a given distorted image using PyTorch and OpenCV as libraries.
+This talk is based on a peer-reviewed research article that he co-authored with fellow DLSU faculty.
+The talk is expected to cover theoretical concepts on the image formation model and the proposed method of using multiple CNNs, trained to rectify/correct a given distorted image using PyTorch and OpenCV as libraries.